JanneMattila/www/docs/_posts/2024/04/2024-04-01-appgw-and-rule-updater.markdown

   - It has "admin" section for internal users
     - Work from home users can access it from anywhere
   - Majority of the external users are located in Finland and nearby countries
-    - < 5 % of usage is coming from other countries
+    - Less than 5 % of usage is outside these countries
 - Web application is protected using Application Gateway and WAF

 Let's start by deploying set of custom rules into the Application Gateway